AfriCodeWizard/MYNZAGRIC/NETLIFY_IDENTITY_SETUP.md

 3. **Trigger a new deploy:**
    - Go to **"Deploys"** tab
    - Click **"Trigger deploy"** → **"Deploy site"**
-   - The build should now succeed (or at least not fail due to the plugin)
+   - The build should now succeed (the plugin will be skipped)

-> **Important**: The plugin is auto-installed by Netlify when it detects a Next.js project.
-You MUST remove it manually from the UI - there's no way to prevent it via config file.
-After removing it, future deployments should work fine.
+> **Note**: The `netlify.toml` file also includes this environment variable, but setting it in the UI ensures it works.
+The plugin is auto-installed by Netlify when it detects a Next.js project, but this environment variable prevents it from running.

 ### Step 3: Enable Netlify Identity